aiven/aiven-docs/docs/platform/howto/btar/enable-backup-to-another-region.md

 parameter in relevant calls.
 :::

-### Create a new service with BTAR via API {#new-service-api}
+### Create a service with BTAR via API {#new-service-api}

-Use the [ServiceCreate](https://api.aiven.io/doc/#tag/Service/operation/ServiceCreate) API to create a new service with BTAR enabled.
+Use the [ServiceCreate](https://api.aiven.io/doc/#tag/Service/operation/ServiceCreate) API to create a service with BTAR enabled.
 When constructing the API request, add the `user_config` object to the request body and nest the `additional_backup_regions` field inside.